 Unusual Options Activity Insight: Walt Disney

-Shares of Walt Disney (NYSE:DIS) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $175.58.
+Walt Disney (NYSE:DIS) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $174.86 following the option alert.

 - Strike Price: $175.00